actions/typescript-action/README.md

 npm run-script build
 npm prune --production
 git add -f node_modules/*
-git commit -am "My first action is ready!" git push
+git commit -am "My action is ready!" git push
 ```

-Then you are ready to author a worfklow using this repo!
+Then you are ready to author a worfklow that uses this repo!